 Kids love decorating sugar cookies, it’s like edible art.
 Some of my best memories with my children revolve around making food and creating artwork.
 So it just makes sense to make sugar cookies for them to decorate.

-For a long time I stopped making desserts like these because of the high sugar content but lately we make and decorate these around the holidays as gifts for neighbors, friends, coworkers, the mail man, and just about anyone.
-My therapist, Dr. J still talks about these cookies since I always bring her some at Christmas.
+For a long time, I stopped making desserts like these because of the high sugar content but lately, we make and decorate these around the holidays as gifts for neighbors, friends, coworkers, the mailman, and just about anyone.
+My therapist, Dr. J still talks about these cookies since I usually bring her some at Christmas.
 Food is a wonderful way to say thank you.

 A couple of tips for making these cookies look the best.

 Don’t skip the chilling of the dough.
 That might not seem like a big deal, but popping the cutout cookies in the freezer for 15-20 minutes will help them have nice edges and reduce spreading.
 Also, as soon as the cookies come out of the oven take a flat utensil and just lightly and gently flatten the tops so the icing stays on better.

 When it comes to frosting, I like to keep it simple to avoid food colorings.
 When you need to color your cookies because that is the fun part, after all, use natural food colorings.
 We use India Tree:

 for sugar sprinkles we use:

 and Rainbow Sprinkles:

 you can mix lots of colors naturally using India Tree Vegetable Colorants.

 Traditional Sugar Cookies